-The Bible talks about salvation in three different way.
+The Bible talks about salvation in three different ways.
 Initial salvation is what occurs when a person puts their faith in the risen Jesus.
 Our salvation experience continues throughout our life as we seek sanctification.
 And salvation concludes when we experience glorification in heaven.

 The Role of Grace and Faith in Conversion

 The initial step in salvation is God’s conviction and call of the unbeliever.
 In John 16:8-9 we see the Holy Spirit convicting the world in regards to sin.
 It is that convicting of sin that is the first step toward repentance.
 Without a recognition that something is wrong, there is no impetus to fix it.
-And in Matthew 11:28 Jesus says “Come to me, all you who are weary and burdened, and I will give you rest.”
+And, in Matthew 11:28, Jesus says, “Come to me, all you who are weary and burdened, and I will give you rest.”
 Jesus calls to himself a world that struggles and is weighed down with concerns.

 Conversion is the human response to God’s call.
 There are two different aspects to conversion.
 The first is repentance, a turning away from one’s sin.
 The second is turning to Christ in faith.
-I might repent of my sins and turn in any number of directions, but unless I turn to Christ I do not experience conversion.
-And I might respond in faith to Christ, but if I have not turned away from my old life I have still not experienced conversion.
+I might repent of my sins and turn in any number of directions.
+But unless I turn to Christ I do not experience conversion.
+And I might respond in faith to Christ.
+But if I have not turned away from my old life I have still not experienced conversion.

 Repentance is turning away from sin, feeling a godly sorrow for sin, and is a prerequisite for salvation.
 John the Baptist preached repentance (Matt.
 3:2), Jesus preached repentance (Matt.
 4:17), and the apostles preached repentance (Acts 2:38).

 While repentance is a turning away, faith is a turning toward; a turning toward Christ.
 There are two different aspects of faith.
 The first is to believe in what someone says.
-1 John 4:1 tells us not to believe every spirit, but to test them.
+1 John 4:1 tells us not to believe every spirit but to test them.
 This aspect of faith concerns what we believe, what we hold to be true.
 It is believing that God exists, that I am a sinner, and that Jesus died to save me.

 The other aspect of faith is personal trust; it is trusting in a person.
-In Acts 10:43 Peter tells Cornelius concerning Jesus that “All the prophets testify about him that everyone who believes in him receives forgiveness of sins through his name.”
+In Acts 10:43, Peter told Cornelius concerning Jesus that “All the prophets testify about him that everyone who believes in him receives forgiveness of sins through his name.”
 I might believe about Jesus, but only if I believe in Jesus will I experience forgiveness.
 Saving faith involves both of these aspects.
 It is assenting to the facts of Jesus as well as trusting my life to him.

-In 2 Corinthians 5:17 Paul tells us that “if anyone is in Christ, the new creation has come: the old has gone, the new is here!”
+In 2 Corinthians 5:17, Paul tells us that “if anyone is in Christ, the new creation has come: the old has gone, the new is here!”
 Regeneration does not just add something to me; it makes me into something new.
 If I have been born again I am no longer what I once was.